 This delicious throwback might have you reconsidering your chicken pot pie.
-Pennsylvania Dutch Chicken & Dumplings is the original, and the other’s just a cheap knock off.
-Serve a Southern-style dinner your family will love with this tasty treat.
+This vintage recipe for Pennsylvania Dutch Chicken & Dumplings is the original, and the other’s just a cheap knock off.
+Serve an old fashioned Southern-style dinner your family will love with this tasty treat.

 When you think of Chicken Pot Pie, what comes to mind?
 Let me guess.
 Images of creamy chicken and vegetable filling sandwiched between two layers of buttery, flaky pie crust.
 Am I right?